 Statement of Duties: Otherwise known as the job description, where the duties of the job are listed.

-Knowledge, Skills, and Abilities (otherwise known as KSAs): Applicants should respond to these questions.
-Answers to these questions are as important as a resume or application form.
-While providing this information is optional, doing so will enhance an application and provide the selecting official with more details of the applicant's work experience.
+Knowledge, Skills, and Abilities (otherwise known as KSAs): Applicants should respond to these questions truthfully.
+Answers to these questions are as important as a resume.

 Step 3: Complete Your Application

-You must submit an application or resume for the specific announcement.
+You must submit an application for the specific announcement.
 If you use a resume, you must include:

 - Job title and announcement number